 Horror stories about poor construction standards in homes built during the 1980’s to early 2000’s dominated the news for many years.
 Popularly known as “leaky-building- syndrome “, this phenomenon sent shock waves through the New Zealand building industry and shivers down the spines of many potential buyers of houses built during that period.
 Many prospective […]

-Most of us take “sustainability” to be a pretty compelling and important objective, and this is an often requested feature in building design, but beyond all the marketing hype and virtue signaling, what does this term really mean?, and what exactly is required to achieve it?
-Sadly, “sustainability” is rather an abused and emotionally loaded […]
+Most of us take “sustainability” to be a pretty compelling and important objective, and this is an often requested feature in building design, but beyond all the marketing hype and virtue signalling, what does this term really mean?, and what exactly is required to achieve it?
+Sadly, “sustainability” is rather an abused and […]